DanielKeogh/com.danielkeogh.graph/README.md

   (g:add-edge graph 0 1))
 ```

+The `com.danielkeogh.graph` system consists of multiple packages.
+These are as follows:

+## `com.danielkeogh.graph`

+The main API for building and traversing graphs.

+## `com.danielkeogh.graph.algorithms`

+A collection of useful algorithms that can be used against graphs that implement the API.

+## Structure specific packages

+Each graph implementation also has its own package that you can use if you want to avoid the performance overhead of using generics in the main API.
+These are often compiled with `(declare (optimize (speed 3) (safety 0)))`, and so not recommended by default.

+* `com.danielkeogh.graph.adjacency`
+* `com.danielkeogh.graph.bidirectional`
+* `com.danielkeogh.graph.bidirectional-matrix`
+* `com.danielkeogh.graph.undirected`
+* `com.danielkeogh.graph.edge`

 # What is a graph?

 A graph is a datastructure that represents connections between nodes.
 In [graph theory](https://en.wikipedia.org/wiki/Graph_theory) these nodes are called [vertices](#vertex) and the links between them are called [edges](#edge).